Julien-Blanc-tgcm/indexed_array/docs/usecases.md

 return calculation_result[{z{coord_z}, y{coord_y}, x{coord_x}}]; // we fixed the bug
 ```

 This check is done purely at compile time, and will not incurs any runtime cost.

-Of course,
+## Migrating code from other languages that uses 1-based indexing

+When migrating old code from a language that uses 1-based indexing (Visual Basic comes to
+mind), using `indexed_array` can provide a great help, in that it allows keeping the
+algorithms untouched, by using the same indexing scheme as the one they were originally
+written with.

 Back to the [Index](index.md), or continue to [Reference](reference.md)